alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 ##### Progress

 AI UK has been a priority for this story and the project.
 Held on 19-20 March DSH had its own stand, through a likert scale exercise on TREs (and a bowl of sweets) we engaged attendees to introduce them to TREs and the work of the project which we stressed to be not only an open codebase but also the governance & standards and the community.

-The stand was busy on the first day and quieter on the second, in part due to its location out of sight from the rest, but that left time to properly engage in conversation with those who did (NHS England, Head of cyber-physica & digital twins at Innovate UK, Chief Exec of RSS).
-Overall the impression of those there has been that there was important potential leads, we have added to our private sharepoint for follow up.
+The stand was busy on the first day and quieter on the second, in part due to its location out of sight from the rest, but that left time to properly engage in conversation with those who did (NHS England, Head of cyber-physical & digital twins at Innovate UK, Chief Exec of RSS).
+Overall the impression of those there has been that there was important potential leads even if less conversations than last year, we have added to our private sharepoint for follow up.

 ### TRESA
-Over the year TRESA have increased its autonomy from the DSH research project, in terms of work ownership and management.
+Over the year TRESA has increased its autonomy from the DSH research project, in terms of work ownership and management.
-Therefore, TRESA stories have not been independently updated and this section is a  comprehensive to update on the service area as a whole.
+Therefore, TRESA stories have not been independently updated and this section is an update on the service area as a whole.

 This warrants updating and reviewing the stories we keep under the DSH roadmap, focusing on communicating with the service area rather than planning or prioritising for them.

 #### TRESA team updates

 #### Other TRESA related stories

 (Stories and work directly impacting TRESA but still lead from the research project)

 ##### TRESA Costs and cost recovery [#36](https://github.com/alan-turing-institute/data-safe-haven-team/issues/36)